therryan/Ords/README.markdown

 ## Usage

-Currently, Ords supports to ways of interaction: the interactive mode and the argument-interface.
+Currently, Ords supports two ways of interaction: the interactive mode and the argument-interface.
-To open the interactive mode, just open the application.
-To see the supported commands, type `help` To see what arguments there are, type `ords --help`.
+To open the interactive mode, just open the application: `ords`.
+To see the supported commands, type `help`.
+To see what arguments there are, type `ords --help`.

 ### Paths and Settings

-Ords currently stores its data in the data folder.
+Ords stores its data in the data folder.
 All the files end in ".ords".
-Settings are under development.
-In the future the location of the data folder can be moved.
+By default it's `~/ords/`.
+To change that, edit the `datapath` directive in the `~/.ords.conf` file.

 ## Authors